-Subject to adjustment in the event of recapitalization, stock split, reorganization or similar transaction, the total number of shares of Stock currently reserved and available for delivery under the 2013 Plan at any time during the term of the 2013 Plan is equal to, subject to certain additions and adjustments, 6,000,000 shares of Common Stock and 2,000,000 shares of Common Stock Non-Voting, as well as any shares of Stock that are subject to outstanding awards under our prior incentive plans that expire or are forfeited, canceled or settled for cash without delivery of shares of Stock, to the extent such shares would have been added back to the number of shares available for issuance under such prior plans.
+Subject to adjustment in the event of recapitalization, stock split, reorganization or similar transaction, the total number of shares of Stock currently reserved and available for delivery under the 2013 Plan at any time during the term of the 2013 Plan is equal to, subject to certain additions and adjustments, 6,000,000 shares of Common Stock and 2,000,000 shares of Common Stock Non-Voting, as well as any shares of Stock that are subject to outstanding awards under our prior incentive plans that expire or are forfieted, canceled or settled for cash without delivery of shares of Stock, to the extent such shares would have been added back to the number of shares available for issuance under such prior plans.
 If this Proposal 4 is approved by our stockholders, an additional 2,284,341 shares of Common Stock will be available for future grants under the 2013 Plan.
 Assuming the stockholders approve this Proposal 4, a total of 3,000,000 shares of Common Stock and 2,000,456 shares of Common Stock Non-Voting will have been reserved for issuance under the 2013 Plan for future awards, which we anticipate would be enough shares to provide grants in a manner consistent with prior practices through the remainder of the 2013 Plan term.
-Of Stock that are subject to outstanding awards previously granted under the 2013 Plan that are not earned, either wholly or in part, or that expire or are forfeited, canceled or otherwise terminate without issuance of shares, or that are settled for cash or otherwise do not result in the issuance of shares, will be available for future issuance under the 2013 Plan; however, shares of Stock that are tendered (either actually or by attestation) or withheld upon exercise of an award to pay the exercise price or any tax withholding requirements, will not be available for future issuance under the 2013 Plan.
+Of such total number of shares of Stock, no more than 7,500,000 shares may be granted as awards other than stock options or stock appreciation rights.
+Shares of Stock that are subject to outstanding awards previously granted under the 2013 Plan that are not earned, either wholly or in part, or that expire or are forfeited, canceled or otherwise terminate without issuance of shares, or that are settled for cash or otherwise do not result in the issuance of shares, will be available for future issuance under the 2013 Plan; however, shares of Stock that are tendered (either actually or by attestation) or withheld upon exercise of an award to pay the exercise price or any tax withholding requirements, will not be available for future issuance under the 2013 Plan.